vliesaputra/DeviceInformationPlugin/README.md

 # DeviceInformation plugin for Phonegap #

-This plugin allows you to retrieve most information about your Android devices that are available through Android's Telephony Manager class from your PhoneGap application.
+This plugin allows you to retrieve most information about your Android devices that are available through Android's Telephony Manager and Account Manager classes from your PhoneGap application.

 ## Adding the Plugin to your project ##